yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Certificate revocation is an important tool when recovering from attacks on the TLS implementation, as well as cases of misissued certificates.
 TLS implementations MUST implement a strategy to distrust revoked certificates.
 * Although Certificate Revocation Lists (CRLs) are the most widely supported mechanism for distributing revocation information, they have known scaling challenges that limit their usefulness, despite workarounds such as partitioned CRLs and delta CRLs.
+The more modern {{?CRLite}} and the follow-on Let's Revoke {{?LetsRevoke}} build on the availability of Certificate Transparency {{?RFC9162}} logs and aggressive compression to allow practical use of the CRL infrastructure, but at the time of writing, neither solution is deployed for client-side revocation processing at scale.
 * Proprietary mechanisms that embed revocation lists in the Web browser's configuration database cannot scale beyond a small number of the most heavily used Web servers.
 * The On-Line Certification Status Protocol (OCSP) {{?RFC6960}} in its basic form presents both scaling and privacy issues.
 In addition, clients typically "soft-fail", meaning that they do not abort the TLS connection if the OCSP server does not respond.
 (However, this might be a workaround to avoid denial-of-service attacks if an OCSP responder is taken offline.).
 For an up-to-date survey of the status of OCSP deployment in the Web PKI see {{Chung18}}.
 * The TLS Certificate Status Request extension ({{Section 8 of RFC6066}}), commonly called "OCSP stapling", resolves the operational issues with OCSP.
 However, it is still ineffective in the presence of a MITM attacker because the attacker can simply ignore the client's request for a stapled OCSP response.